We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Interested in applying for a fixed or adjustable rate mortgage?
 Look here first.

 Second mortgages – These are also known as ‘home equity loans‘ and are taken out against the equity in a home.
 These are essentially loans that will need to be paid back in installments.
 The funds can then be put towards various things, such as home renovations.

-Before you start house hunting, you may want to get pre-approved for a mortgage first.
+Before you start house hunting in Richmond, you may want to get pre-approved for a mortgage first.
 There are a couple of reasons for that.